310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Shinobu %}
-Eeeek!
+Eeeek!?
 You are managing it so easily…!?
 You are definitely much more powerful than you seem, Midori-kun!
 {% endbubble %}

 {% bubble Midori %}
-You’re just really light… and I’m used to doing manual labor thanks to the greengrocer shop…
+You’re really light, so… Plus, I’m used to doing manual labor thanks to the greengrocer shop…
 {% endbubble %}

 {% bubble Tetora %}
 Ahhh—!
-Just watching you carry him is making me nervous…!
+Just watching you carry the ladder is making me nervous…!
 He might fall and get hurt!!

 It’d be really bad if that happened, so don’t do anything reckless just to get it done faster!

-We’ll all regret it if one of us gets hurt and has to sit out during the live show…
+We’ll all regret it if one of us gets hurt and has to sit out on the day of the event…

-I wanna be able to say *“The five of us together are Ryuseitai!”* during the actual live show, you know…
+I wanna be able to say *“The five of us together are Ryuseitai!”* during the actual live show, y'know…
 {% endbubble %}

 {% bubble Midori %}
 Good point… I keep wanting to get the annoying stuff over with as soon as possible, but maybe I should try to take it slow…
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki hidden %}
 Guh— AAAAAAAAAAH!?
 {% endbubble %}

 {% bubble Tetora %}
-!?
+…!?
 What’s wrong, Taichou!?

 I heard a large crashing sound!
 Are you okay!?
 Did something bad happen as soon as I brought it up!?